 If an employee has to travel as part of their on-site work, generally they will be eligible to receive a travel allowance.
 The allowance is generally paid to compensate the employee for the expense or inconvenience of the extra travel; the amount depends on the distance travelled.
 Travel allowance is usually not paid if an employer provides transport to and from site.

 From 1 July 2020, under the Building Award, if an employer provides a fully maintained vehicle free of charge, travel allowances are usually no longer payable in this situation.

 Full details of any travel allowances will be included in your industrial instrument.

-Simone is an employee of a construction company and is employed under the Building and Construction General On-Site Award 2010 (Building Award).
-Simone is provided a work vehicle to travel to and from work and she is unsure if she is entitled to receive the travel allowance provided in the Building Award.
+Simone is an employee of a construction company and is employed under the Building Award.
+After 1 July 2020, Simone is required to perform prefabricated work in an open yard and is then required to erect or fix on-site.
+Simone is unsure if she is entitled to receive the travel allowance provided in the Building Award.

 Allowances in specific conditions

 Building and construction employees work under a variety of conditions.
 This can sometimes mean having to work in situations that are less comfortable or more dangerous than usual.
 This may include working: